 Get My Free ConsultationEffective Date: April 1, 2026 · Last Updated: April 1, 2026

-Texas Starlight Insurance Agency, operated by Jose Ovalle (TX License #22114233), is committed to protecting your privacy.
+Texas Starlight Insurance Agency LLC, operated by Jose Ovalle (TX License #22114233), is committed to protecting your privacy.
 This Privacy Policy explains what personal information we collect, how we use it, and your rights regarding that information.
 By using this website or submitting any form on this site, you agree to the practices described below.

 We may collect the following categories of personal information through our contact forms, consultation request forms, fact finder forms, and Scope of Appointment (SOA) forms: